swiftlang/swift-evolution/proposals/0000-improving-operators-in-protocols.md

 `Int.+(5, 7)` would not affect existing code.

 Changing the way operators are declared in protocols (static instead of non-static) would be a breaking change.
-However, since the syntax forms are mutually exclusive, we may wish to let them coëxist for the time being.
-That is, protocols that declare non-static operators would have them satisfied by global functions, and protocols that declare static operators would have them satisfied by static methods.
-While this provides two ways for developers to do the same thing, reducing breakage is a greater goal.
-We can consider deprecating non-static operators in protocols to lead developers to the new syntax and then remove it in a later version of Swift.
+As described above, we propose deprecating the current non-static protocol operator syntax and then removing it entirely in Swift 3.

 Applying this change to the protocols already in the Swift standard library (such as `Equatable`) would be a breaking change, because it would change the